-Pylos, the Gulf of Navarino, olive trees, dunes and the deep blue sea
+Pylos, the Gulf of Navarino, olive trees, dunes and the deep blue sea in Messenia with kids

 “This is the most ‘Hellenic’ triangle that you can find in Greece,” said smiling a foreign archeologist who was accompanying a group of students to see the Palace and the nearby digs.
 And this is where I bring my heart every summer to fill it with colors, silver from the olive trees, gold from the beach and the deep blue of the sea.

 When Telemachus, son of Odysseus, arrived at the Palace of the wise Nestor, King of Pylos, he must have looked out upon the same magnificent view.
 But where was ancient Pylos over which Nestor ruled?
 There are many theories but the discovery of the ‘Warrior’s Tomb’ in Ano Eglianos in 2015 and the archeological excavations of Sharon Stoker and Jack Davis, archeologist-professors from the University of Cincinnati, certainly give credence that it was located where today’s Chora is situated.
-Thus, we can begin a journey through time starting with ancient Pylos and Nestor’s Palace, and through the Frankish rule, the Ottoman rule, the crucial naval battle of the Greek Revolution and arriving back to our own peaceful days.
+Thus, while in Messenia with kids, we can begin a journey through time starting with ancient Pylos and Nestor’s Palace, and through the Frankish rule, the Ottoman rule, the crucial naval battle of the Greek Revolution and arriving back to our own peaceful days.

 Ancient Pylos: The Palace of Ano Eglianos and Chora